chromatic-solfege/chromatic-solfege-for-lilypond/readme.md

 ## Introduction

-This toolkit contains a set of programs for writing documentation with a new musical notation which name is Chromatic-Solfege.
+This toolkit contains a set of programs for writing documentation with a new musical notation which is named *Chromatic-Solfege*.

 Chromatic-Solfege is an extension of traditional solfege system which is generally known as *"do re mi"*.
-Solfege is using name system which is based on the diatonic scale while Chromatic-Solfege is based on the twelve note chromatic scale.
-Note names of Chromatic-Solfege go as *"do di re ri mi ..."*
+The traditional solfege is using name system which is based on the diatonic scale.
+On the other hand, Chromatic-Solfege is based on the twelve-tone chromatic scale.
+Every tone in the Chromatic-Solfege are independently named as *"do di re ri me mi fa ..."*.

-This system is designed for describing this new solfege system.
-This system automates writing documents which consists both normal text data and musical score written by Chromatic-Solfege's note names.
-This system implements the automation by writing JavaScript script programs.
+This toolkit helps to write documents which contains this new solfege notation.
+With this toolkit, the notation which is written by the Chromatic-Solfege is embeddable to a document.
+The notations which are embedded to the document are automatically compiled to sheets of music.
+The compiler also automatically generates singing voice of every embedded notations and can be used for other purposes.

 This system contains programs to perform following tasks :